aadamshick/principles/content/quotes/anonymous_backward.md

 source: Anonymous
 ---

-> "Sometimes you have to go backward to go forward"
+> "Sometimes you have to go backward to go forward."
-> — Anonymous ^quote
+> -- Anonymous ^quote